 I got my pilots license at age 17, but sadly my career as a commercial airline pilot never materialized and I haven’t flown a real aircraft since 1995.
 While I may not be flying a real jet today, the passion never left.

-In 2008, after 20 years of desktop simming dating back to the late ’80’s and Sublogic/Bruce Artwick Flight Simulator days, I decided I wanted to fly more than a desktop.
+In 2008, after 20 years of desktop simming dating back to the late ’80’s and the Sublogic/Bruce Artwick Flight Simulator days, I decided I wanted to fly more than a desktop.
 I missed the tactile feeling of reaching over to flip a switch and turn a dial, not just move a mouse cursor.
 Technology had progressed to the point that realistic home-based cockpit building was becoming a much more attainable reality.

 After buying my first few components my “want” started to be become almost a “need” for all those knobs, dials and switches to be in exactly the right place.
 I “needed” to feel like I was really there.
-That started this long journey that is still going strong today, and has turned into something I would have never imagined would be possible at home all those many years ago.
+That started a long journey that is still going strong today, and has turned into something I would have never imagined would be possible at home all those many years ago.

 What is your goal?

 My final goal has always been to recreate the 737-800.
 In a nutshell, I want to be able to sit in the pilot seats and “see, hear, and feel” as much as I can of the real experience.
 I want a 737 pilot to sit in the captain’s seat and say “wow, this feels like my office.”
 I’d like to learn and recreate real airline operations.
 And perhaps enjoy a multi-crew experience with someone who shares a similar passion.
 It’s all part of that four-year-old’s dream.

 While I know it’ll never be perfect, not with my budget and time constraints, the options available today can get me pretty close.
 I think I’m well on my way, but you be the judge.

 “Everyone is building a 737 simulator.
 Why didn’t you build something more unique?”